Precision Records Interview

 What are your musical influences?

 As I got older, I fell in love with two bands: Blue Öyster Cult and Pink Floyd.
-But I also loved Styx, King Crimson, The Delfonics, Black Sabbath, Blue Magic, Iron Maiden, Grateful Dead, The Stylistics, The Pretenders, Mötley Crüe, and even Bach.
+But I also loved Styx, King Crimson, The Delfonics, Black Sabbath, Santana, Iron Maiden, Grateful Dead, The Stylistics, The Pretenders, Mötley Crüe, and even Bach.
 My musical tastes were all over the place.

 What inspired you to start writing music?